abekert/photo-viewer/README.md

 PhotoViewer
 ===========

-OS X 3D Photo Viewer Application.
-This application was made as a university task.
+View your pictures and videos in a virtual 3D gallery.
+Drag'n'drop your files and ready to go!

-Uses Scene Kit.
+Application was made during I had fun with Scene Kit.

 Requires OS X 10.9 and higher.